-This story proves people of Mecca know about the Messenger's (saw) dawa and even some of his converts, contrary to the common misconception of secret dawa as well as the Messenger (saw) being approached by the converts, not vice versa.
+This story amongst those of other companions shows people of Mecca knew about the Messenger's (saw) dawa, contrary to the common misconception of 'secret dawa' from the outset of the seerah as well as the Messenger (saw) approaching individuals 'missionary' style, not vice versa.

 Talhah (ra) narrated his story when he was in a trade:

 فَإِذَا رَاهِبٌ فِي صَوْمَعَتِهِ يَقُولُ: سَلُوا أَهْلَ الْمَوْسِمِ: أَفِيهِمْ رَجُلٌ مَنْ أَهْلِ الْحَرَمِ؟ قَالَ طَلْحَةُ: قُلْتُ: نَعَمْ أَنَا.

 فَقَالَ: هَلْ ظَهَرَ أَحْمَدُ بَعْدُ؟ قُلْتُ: وَمَنْ أَحْمَدُ؟ قَالَ: ابْنُ عَبْدِ اللَّهِ بْنِ عَبْدِ الْمُطَّلِبِ، هَذَا شَهْرُهُ الَّذِي يَخْرُجُ فِيهِ، ...